Arge21/odin-recipes/README.md

 # odin-recipes
-Hello viewer!
-This is my html project demonstrating link usage.
+Hello!
+This is my project showcasing reipes by using html.